ajitvaniya/todo-redux-thunk/README.md

 - To execute redux from terminal - go to file path in terminal and run ```node core```

 Added Feature:
-- Loading apis using redux thunk.
+- Loading apis using redux thunk middleware.
 - Error handling.
 - Added loader during api call.
+- SetTimeout added in middleware.
+- Search In Data